A comprehensive list of eligible and ineligible expenses

 Crutches - Medical expenses paid to buy or rent crutches are reimbursable.

-Cushions - The cost of cushions, including inflatable, are not covered (unless prescribed by a physician to treat a medical condition).
+Cushions/Pillows - The cost of cushions/pillows, including inflatable, are not covered (unless submitted with a medical diagnosis).

 Dancing lessons, swimming lessons, etc. - Dancing, swimming lessons, etc., are not reimbursable, even if they are recommended by a doctor.